-Our inviting parent space has comfy lounges to support breast feeding mums, or as a place to gather and chat with other parents outside of the busy children’s rooms.
+Our inviting parent space has comfy lounges to support breastfeeding or as a place to gather and chat with other parents outside of the busy children’s rooms.
 We also offer a relaxed community library where children can choose a book to take home and return when ready for other children to borrow.

-Our cook provides a variety of nutritious meals informed by the NSW Government Munch and Move program which provides some additional support to busy parents.
-The menu is displayed in the foyer for parents to see and all children share the mealtime experience together in our outdoor dining space.
+Our cook provides a variety of nutritious meals informed by the NSW Government Munch and Move program, which provides meal ideas to support busy families.
+The menu is displayed in the foyer for families to see, and all children share the mealtime experience together in our outdoor dining space.
 We use mealtimes as a learning opportunity to encourage social relationships with children and educators, to help children develop good eating habits and encourage them to be independent, serving and feeding themselves where possible.

 How Discovery supports all aspects of children’s learning

-Our centre has planned indoor and outdoor spaces that supports the inclusive play-based curriculum and encourages children to explore, take risks and challenge themselves in a supported environment.
-Our babies have an opportunity to observe the older children in play through the viewing windows, and siblings are given opportunities through the day to spend time together.
+Our centre has planned indoor and outdoor spaces that support the inclusive play-based curriculum and encourage children to explore, take risks and challenge themselves in a supported environment.
+Our babies have an opportunity to observe the older children in play through the viewing windows, and siblings are given opportunities throughout the day to spend time together.

-We have outdoor natural play spaces which include a sensory path, vegetable garden and a trickle stream that is popular for creative water play.
-A large tunnel and fort structure for imaginary and active play, and many open-ended spaces to inspire exploration and allow opportunities for movable parts and spontaneous activities.
+Our outdoor natural play spaces include a sensory path, vegetable garden and a trickle stream that is popular for creative water play.
+A large tunnel and fort structure encourage imaginary and active play, and many open-ended spaces inspire exploration and allow opportunities for movable parts and spontaneous activities.

-Use of technology provides families with access to their child’s program through the My family Lounge App, accessed through their phone or device.
-Large screens display photos of the children engaged in the program through the day and provides families opportunities to contribute to their child’s learning.
+The use of technology provides families with access to their child’s program through the Xplor Home App, accessed through their phone or device.
+Large screens display photos of the children engaged in the program throughout the day and provide families opportunities to contribute to their child’s learning.

-Our Engine room is a space where groups of children can participate in sensory regulation activities to support them to manage many tasks in Early Childhood and to achieve the levels of self-regulation they need to interact with and explore the world around them.
+Our Engine room is a space where groups of children can participate in sensory regulation activities to support them to manage many tasks in Early Childhood and achieve the co-regulation they need to interact with and explore the world around them.

 Our indoor spaces are light and airy with modern furniture and appropriate toys and learning resources to invite children to explore, learn and create.